slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On getting advantage

 <!--
+> *"Poker is about maximizing deceptiveness while extracting information from your opponent."
+-- Liv Boeree*
+> *"Never offend people with style when you can offend them with substance."
+-- Sam Brown*
+> *"If you’ve been in the game thirty minutes and you don’t know who the patsy is, you’re the patsy."
+-- Warren Buffett*
 > *"All guns are loaded."
 -- Kevin Kelly*
 > *"Copying others is a good way to start.
 Copying yourself is a disappointing way to end."
 -- Kevin Kelly*
 > *"You are strong only where you were broken."
+"It's hard to defeat a high-morale defender with an unlimited supply line."
+"Leverage converts knowledge into power."
 -- Naval Ravikant*
-> *"Poker is about maximizing deceptiveness while extracting information from your opponent."
--- Liv Boeree*
-> *"It's hard to defeat a high-morale defender with an unlimited supply line."
--- Naval Ravikant*
-> *"Leverage converts knowledge into power."
--- Naval Ravikant*
-> *"Never offend people with style when you can offend them with substance."
--- Sam Brown*
-> *"If you’ve been in the game thirty minutes and you don’t know who the patsy is, you’re the patsy."
--- Warren Buffett*

 - drain opponent morale with unexpected defeat or unexpected strong defence.
 - every strenght has a complementary weakness. //ex. centralised (no duplication but slower) vs decentralised (faster but chaotic). abstract thinker vs local thinker. as qualidades s defeitos.